py4dstem/emdfile/README.md

 `emdfile` is a Python package defining write and read functions and a set of classes which together interface between EMD 1.0 files and Python runtime objects.
-The classes are designed to quickly build, save to, and read from filetree-like representations of data and metadata.
+The classes are designed to quickly build, save to, and read from filetree-like representations of data and metadata, and is built on HDF5+h5py.

 ## Installation